camiloribeiro/cdeasy/README.md

 -----------------

 Now this example has also support to the alpha version of blueocean, the new jenkins gui.
 It is very basic and it is only supported by the example_pieline_jenkins2 job.
 Keep in mind you still have to run the seed job before anything else.
-A variant feature will appear in the top of your jenkins, if you click there (or add /blue after the jenkins url) you will engage in blueocean alpha experience.
+A variant feature will appear in the top of your jenkins (Try Blue Ocean UI ...), if you click there (or add /blue after the jenkins url) you will engage in blueocean alpha experience.
 Be aware it is an alpha release and it is still very young, so don't be too judgmental :) I will keep it up to data, so star or follow the repo to try the new versions.

 Why is it so badly tested?
 -------------------------------------------